10 Strength Training Tips For Runners, By A Sports Therapist

 #5: Consider Working With A Personal Trainer

-Whether you want to train at the gym or at home, having a professional who can guide you can be extremely beneficial.
+Whether you want to train at the gym or at home, having a professional who can guide you through your weight training program can be extremely beneficial.

-They can take an objective look at how your body is responding to a certain weight and training volume and make necessary adjustments to increase or decrease difficulty and intensity.
+They can objectively examine how your body is responding to a certain weight and training volume and make necessary adjustments to increase or decrease difficulty and intensity.

 One of the biggest mistakes people make is insufficiently adapting their strength routine once their body has adjusted to a certain stimulus.